react-navigation/react-navigation.github.io/versioned_docs/version-5.x/bottom-tab-navigator.md

 `true` or `false` to show or hide the tab bar, if not set then defaults to `true`.

+> Note: Hiding tab bar can cause glitches and jumpy behavior.
+We recommend [nesting](nesting-navigators.md) the tab navigator inside of a stack navigator instead.

 #### `tabBarIcon`

 Function that given `{ focused: boolean, color: string, size: number }` returns a React.Node, to display in the tab bar.